issamelferkh/Camagru/README.md

                          -> https://code.tutsplus.com/tutorials/how-to-implement-email-verification-for-new-members--net-3824

 - [ ] Forget PWD => User can reinitialise his pwd -> by send a password reinitialisation mail, if he forget his password.
-- [ ] Frontend for user account
-- [ ] gestion des session user -> no url manipulation
-- [ ] The user should be able to disconnect in one click at any time on any page.

 - [ ] Once connected, an user should modify his username, mail address or password.